Software that will boost your Page Speed and increase rankings

 This report shows the percentage of mobile URLs on your website with a “good” page experience, whether there are any page experience issues detected or “failing” URLs on your website, as well the number of impressions in organic search generated by those “good” URLs.
 It will be particularly relevant once the Core Web Vitals algorithm update is rolled out this summer.

 Most SEOs understand the importance of page speed.
-To get buy-in from the rest of the marketing team, web developers from the engineering team, or even the executive team if you are in a larger organization, explain the impact of page space speed on high level financial goals.
+To get buy-in from the rest of the marketing team, web developers from the engineering team, or even the executive team if you are in a larger organization, explain the impact of page space speed on high-level financial goals.
 Communicate that improved site performance clearly leads to more business.
 Educate them on the fact that decreased site performance bleeds potential and existing customers, sometimes permanently.
-Expand on the fact that simply improvements can be quite high-leverage.
+Expand on the fact that simple improvements can be quite high-leverage.
 Google has tons of case studies showing the connection between performance and revenue.
 You can see a whole list of stats on the relationship between performance and bounce rates and conversions here too.

 While you are building your case for site performance projects, be prepared to address the following questions:

-Google has been obsessed about page speed for over a decade.
+Google has been obsessed with page speed for over a decade.
 In 2010, they made desktop page speed a ranking factor.
 Then in 2018, they made mobile page speed a ranking factor.
 And in June 2021, they will be introducing a whole new set of performance-related ranking factors called “Core Web Vitals”.

 With that said, there are over 200 ranking factors that make up Google’s algorithm and some have more weight than others.
 How important is page speed in the mix?
 It’s less important than the relevance and quality of the page’s content.
 You could be the fastest website on the internet, for example, but that won’t get you very high in the search engine rankings if the content isn’t great as well.
 As long as your page speed is in a reasonable range, it’s not going to hurt you.